 Regulatory framework

-The current regulatory framework has been developed on a technology basis, by explicitly considering all allowed technologies and taking into account the various adjacent bands issues (references CEPT reports 900/1800 MHz: CEPT reports 19, 39, 40, 41, 42).
+The current regulatory framework has been developed on a technology basis, by explicitly considering all allowed technologies and taking into account the various adjacent band issues (references CEPT reports 900/1800 MHz: CEPT reports 19, 39, 40, 41, 42).
 Various technologies are currently referenced in the EC framework (GSM, UMTS, LTE, WiMAX): DIRECTIVE 2009/114/EC, Decision 2011/251/EU.

 This ensures the implementation of the technology neutrality principle in these two bands.